Hemannshu/WeatherApp/README.md

 ## Usage:

-1.Enter the name of a city or a zip code in the search bar.
+1.Enter the name of a city or a zip code in the search bar.<br>
-2.Hit Enter to fetch the weather data.
+2.Hit Enter to fetch the weather data.<br>
 3.View the current weather conditions for the specified location.

 ## Techonologies Used:

-1.HTML
+1.HTML.<br>
-2.CSS
+2.CSS.<br>
 3.JavaScript

 ## Acknowledgments:
-1.OpenWeatherMap API for providing weather data.
+1.OpenWeatherMap API for providing weather data.<br>
 2.Icons used in the project were sourced from Iconfinder.

 ## License: